How does this medication work? What will it do for me?

 How should I use this medication?

-For birth control, there are two forms of this medication.
-The recommended intramuscular (IM) dose is 150 mg injected into a muscle by a health care professional every 3 months.
+For birth control, the recommended intramuscular (IM) dose is 150 mg injected into a muscle by a health care professional every 3 months.
 Intervals between injections must not be more than 13 weeks.
 If an injection is not received within 13 weeks, a pregnancy test should be done before any further treatment with medroxyprogesterone.

 This medication is usually started within the first 5 days after the onset of a normal menstrual period.
 If the injection is given within the first 5 days after the onset of a normal menstrual period, it is effective from the day of injection.
 However, if it is given later during the menstrual cycle, it may not be effective for the first 3 to 4 weeks after the injection.
 A non-hormonal "back-up" method of birth control, such as latex condoms with spermicidal foam or jelly, should be used during this time.